AdobeDocs/commerce-frontend-core/src/pages/guide/best-practices.md

 ---
-title: Theme Development Best Practices | Commerce Frontend Development
+title: Development Best Practices | Commerce Frontend Development
 description: Use this collection of best practices to avoid commonly reported issues in Adobe Commerce and Magento Open Source theme development.
 ---